How To Pay Off Your Car Loan Fast Use These Tips And Hacks

 Since she’s paid an additional monthly payment of $50, she paid $600 extra every year on her loan.
 When she used the Auto Loan Early Payoff Calculator from Bank rate, the loan amount she’s paying helped shorten her auto loan payments term by 8 months which results in a savings of $500.63 over the life of the car loan.

 3. Treat The Loan Like A Mortgage

 A lot of finance experts are recommending the 13th payment every year to pay your mortgage faster.
 You should apply this great way of thinking of paying for your car loan.

 In fact, according to Payoff, you can finish a 60-month loan amounting to $10,000 in as short as 49 months if you are making extra early payments every year.
 That’s so much interest!
 Doing that would save you $468.88 in interest.

 You can also ask your lender if you can split the monthly payment into bimonthly payments.
 This works best if you are paid every other week.
 If you do your regular payments like this, you would end up making 26 payments or 13 full monthly payments in a year.

 4. Earn Money On The Side

 Earn some extra cash on the side to help pay your auto loan.
 Find a side gig or side hustle to help you earn additional income by utilizing your skills.

 For example, Kaye had training in social media management, she earned extra by handling the social media accounts of online clients.
 The money she earned from these freelance projects helped pay off her car loan faster.

 You can also tutor kids on the side or do some baby or dog sitting to earn extra income.
 If you’re good with directions, you can put your car to work by being an Uber driver.
-Renting off your extra room via Airbnb (which by the way Airbnb had 5.6 million active listings in 2020 and 4 million hosts at the end of 2020), can also add hundreds to thousands of dollars for your savings.
+Renting your extra room via Airbnb (which by the way Airbnb had 5.6 million active listings in 2020 and 4 million hosts at the end of 2020), can also add hundreds to thousands of dollars to your savings.